Vegetarian Thanksgiving Feast and Raffle

 What dishes will be served at the event?

-The menu sounds great but I'd like to also have wine with my meal.
+I'd like to also have wine with my meal.
 Can I?

 I have particular food allergies.
 Will I be able to find a variety of food I can eat?

 All of the food will be plant-based.
-There will be a wide variety of food but if you have a concern, feel free to contact us before the event to see how we can best accommodate you.
+There will be a wide variety of food but if you have a concern, feel free to email us before the event to see how we can best accommodate you.
 Please ask us at the event for questions on ingredients of any particular dishes and we'll do our best to help you.
 We attempt to use labels like "GF" (gluten-free) and "SF" (soy-free), but if you have questions or other allergies, ask for Dilip or to talk to the Chef when you arrive.

 I have problems eating sugar.
 Will there be desserts that I can enjoy?